Normandy Schools Collaborative

 Normandy Schools Collaborative (formerly the Normandy School District) is a public school district serving 23 municipalities in northern St. Louis County, Missouri.
 The district operates one comprehensive high school which includes an alternative education program, five grade 1-8 elementary schools, and one early learning center (for pre-school, pre-kindergarten, and kindergarten students).
 The district is named for Normandy, Missouri, one of the primary municipalities served by the district.
 The Missouri Board of Education voted to end the school district on June 30, 2014.
-It lost state accreditation that year for poor academic performance.
-An appointed board replaced the elected board, and the district became a new entity called the “Normandy Schools Collaborative.”
+It lost state accreditation that year for poor academic performance (In 2018 the district would gain back its accreditation.)An appointed board replaced the elected board, and the district became a new entity called the “Normandy Schools Collaborative.”
 The state had direct oversight of the schools.
 The District was featured on an episode of NPR's This American Life that aired on July 31, 2015.

 History

 The first recorded account of the schools in Normandy is found in the minutes of the Board of Directors of Schools dated July 12, 1894.
 It was then a three-director rural district with three public schools already in operation.
 It was known as District No. 2, Township 46, Range 6 East, Eden, St. Louis County, Missouri.
 The first school built was Washington School, constructed in 1894 on one acre in the northeast corner of what is now Valhalla Cemetery.
 Since that first school, the district grew to nine schools which included Normandy High School, Normandy Junior High/Middle (and later 7th-8th Grade Center), in addition to the elementary schools.
 The district would later add an Early Childhood Center to its offerings.